Generic Name: Terbinafine hydrochloride

-Clinical studies of Terbinafine hydrochloride did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies of Terbinafine tablets did not include sufficient numbers of subjects aged 65 years and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

-Chemically, Terbinafine hydrochloride is (E)-N-(6,6-dimethyl-2-hepten-4-ynyl)-Nmethyl-1-naphthalenemethanamine hydrochloride.
-It has the following structural formula:
+Chemically, Terbinafine hydrochloride is (E)-N-(6,6-dimethyl-2-hepten-4-ynyl)-N-methyl-1-naphthalenemethanamine hydrochloride.
+The molecular formula C21H26ClN with a molecular weight of 327.90, and the following structural formula:

-Terbinafine hydrochloride is a white to off-white fine crystalline powder.
+Terbinafine hydrochloride USP is a white to off-white fine crystalline powder.
 It is freely soluble in methanol and methylene chloride, soluble in ethanol, and slightly soluble in water.

 Each tablet contains: